terranblake/droid-pkvm/README.md

 ## Requirements

 - An Android device with pKVM support
-- WireGuard server already set up and configured
+- WireGuard server already set up and configured (optional)
-- WireGuard client keypair for the VM
+- WireGuard client keypair for the VM (optional)

 ## Quick Start